top of page

 The adjective 'perpetual' has its etymological origins in Latin.
 It is derived from the Latin word 'perpetuus,' which combines 'per,' meaning 'through,' and 'petere,' meaning 'to seek' or 'to go forward.'
 'Perpetuus' originally conveyed the idea of something that continues to move forward or endure without interruption.
 As Latin evolved into Old French and, subsequently, Middle English, 'perpetual' emerged to describe something that is continuous, ongoing, or never-ending.
 It emphasizes the notion of unceasing duration or persistence.
 The etymology of 'perpetual' reflects its historical association with the concept of uninterrupted and continuous existence, making it a fundamental term to describe things that endure indefinitely.

-Quiz: Find the meaning of the adjective perpetual:
+Find the correct meaning of the adjective perpetual:

 Try Again!